versen/versen.github.io/program/avgeriou/index.md

 title: Paris Avgeriou
 ---

-# Technical Debt: looking for new solutions for an old problem
+# Technical Debt: looking for new solutions for an old problem - Paris Avgeriou

 The term Technical Debt became popular in 1992, when Ward Cunningham tried to introduce a metaphor that expresses immature software artifacts